3d Conformal Field Theories via Fuzzy Sphere Algebra: Introduction

+We then ask what this density algebra becomes in the large-$s$ regimes relevant for continuum limits.
+In Sec.~\ref{sec:thermodymlimit}, we distinguish two natural limits: a local planar limit, where modes with large angular momentum recover the fuzzy plane/GMP algebra, and a small-angular-momentum semiclassical limit.
+Within this semiclassical regime, we also make precise the oscillator approximation observed in Ref.~\cite{He2025scalar}: after restricting to a low-excitation sector above the paramagnetic state, the density modes behave approximately as independent harmonic oscillators.

+Finally, we ask whether the conformal algebra $so(3,2)$ itself, reviewed in Sec.~\ref{sec:cft}, can be realized directly by the density modes.
+If possible, this would suggest that representation-theoretic methods may be useful for approaching 3d CFTs.
+In Sec.~\ref{sec: Hopf}, we find such a representation only in the minimal two-electron fuzzy sphere.
+The natural \(so(3)\)-equivariant coproduct extends it to larger tensor-product Hilbert spaces, but not to the physical thermodynamic limit of a single growing fuzzy sphere.

-Our results set up the foundation for taking a low energy scaling limit of the fuzzy sphere models realizing 3d CFTs.
+Our results clarify algebraic structures that may enter a future low-energy scaling limit of fuzzy sphere models realizing 3d CFTs.
+A controlled scaling limit is needed to turn the observed finite-size agreement with CFT spectra and correlation functions into a genuine convergence statement.
 Since such a scaling limit is difficult and subtle to take, we leave it to the future.
-Another long-term direction is to search for symmetry enhancements beyond global $SO(3,2)$, potentially connected to diffeomorphisms of $S^2 \times S^1$ -- the 2-fold cover of the conformal compactification of $\mathbb{R}^{2,1}$.
-But in this paper, we will focus only on $SO(3,2)$.
+A related long-term goal is to identify higher-dimensional analogues of the TLJ and Virasoro algebras that organize \(1+1\)d lattice realizations of CFTs.
+Such structures, if they exist, could provide new guidance for locating critical points.
+We speculate that these symmetry algebras are potentially connected to diffeomorphisms of $S^2 \times S^1$ -- the 2-fold cover of the conformal compactification of $\mathbb{R}^{2,1}$.